Hyvä Checkout Evaluation Result Types

 Available since Hyvä Checkout 1.1.13

-The redirect result type is particularly valuable for payment vendors, enabling redirection to external payment solutions before or immediately after order placement.
-This redirect functionality includes a modal that can appear as a notification dialog.
-Alternatively, developers can present a confirmation dialog to the customer with cancel and confirm buttons.
+The Redirect result type sends customers to a different URL, making it especially useful for payment integrations that redirect to external payment gateways before or after order placement.
+The Redirect includes a built-in modal that can show as a notification dialog, or you can present a confirmation dialog with cancel and confirm buttons.

 <?php